Sialkot Punjab, Pakistan Travel Guide

 Rental options for self-driving are limited, with alternatives offering more practicality for visitors.

 Car rentals with operators are available through local agencies.
-Self-drive options are limited and often discouraged for tourists due to challenging traffic flow and unfamiliarity with local driving norms.
+Self-drive options are limited and often discouraged for tourists owing to tough traffic flow and unfamiliarity with local driving norms.

-Drive on the left side of the road in Pakistan.
+Drive on the left-hand side of the road in Pakistan.

 Traffic laws are often loosely followed.
 Honking is usual and often serves as a warning.